stevezhangzA/stephenzhang.github.io/_pages/about.md

 **M.S.
 Student in Computer Science @ University of Southern California (USC)**

 I am a graduate student at the University of Southern California interested in Machine Learning, Reinforcement Learning, Large Language Models, and Quantitative Research.
-My research focuses on developing efficient learning algorithms and applying AI techniques to real-world problems.
+I previously focuses on developing efficient learning algorithms and applying AI techniques to real-world problems.

 ---